 vpx_tasktables based on the date specified for maxAge.

 - When this has successfully completed, close SQL Management Studio and start the VMware Virtual Center Server service.

 - Using the vSphere Client, log into vCenter Server as an administrator.

-- Navigate to Administrator > vCenter Server Settings > Statistics.
+- Go to Administration > vCenter Server Settings > Statistics.